 There are a couple of major reasons to monitor your credit on a regular basis:

-1. At the end of the day, you are responsible for ensuring your credit is accurate and free of fraudulent activity.
+- We are all individually responsible for ensuring our credit reports are accurate and free of fraudulent activity.
 If you’re only checking your credit when you need it for large purchases or financing, this can give criminals an opportunity to do serious damage.

 Putting a monitoring service in place is a great way to catch potential issues faster without any additional effort on your part.